Healing Reads, Books That Help

 From Dr. Erica Goldblatt Hyatt, Chair of Psychology, Bryn Athyn College

 “Deeply intimate . . .
-An authentic collection of narratives that speak to the powerful, often ambiguous, and wide spectrum of emotions that arise from loss.”
+An authentic collection of narratives that speak to the powerful, often ambiguous, and a wide spectrum of emotions that arise from loss.”

 From Dr. Louis LaGrand, AuthorofHealing Grief, Finding Peace